 Role at Tyndall

-Professor Corinne Le Quéré FRS, is Professor of Climate Change Science and Policy at the University of East Anglia and Director of the Tyndall Centre for Climate Change Research.
+Professor Corinne Le Quéré FRS, is Professor of Climate Change Science at the University of East Anglia and former Director of the Tyndall Centre for Climate Change Research.
 She conducts research on the interactions between climate change and the carbon cycle.

-Prof Le Quéré leads the annual update of the Global Carbon Budget, an effort of the Global Carbon Project to provide the latest information global and national carbon emissions and their partitioning among the atmosphere, land and oceans, including their drivers.
-She is a member of the UK Committee on Climate Change, and was author of the 3rd, 4th and 5th Assessments of the Intergovernmental Panel on Climate Change (IPCC).
+Prof Le Quéré leads the annual update of the Global Carbon Budget, an international effort of the Global Carbon Project to provide the latest information global and national carbon emissions and their partitioning among the atmosphere, land and oceans, including their drivers.
+Corinne is a member of the UK Committee on Climate Change and is the Chair of France’s first Climate Change Committee.
+She was author of the 3rd, 4th and 5th Assessments of the Intergovernmental Panel on Climate Change (IPCC).

 Prof Le Quéré is originally from Canada.
 She completed a Ph.D. in oceanography in University Paris VI (1999), an M.S. in Atmospheric and Oceanic Sciences from McGill University, and a B.Sc. in physics from University of Montréal.
 She has conducted research at Princeton University in the United States, at the Max-Planck Institute for Biogeochemistry in Germany, and at the British Antarctic Survey.